Will expunged record show up in an FBI background check?

 When a D.C. court grants a motion to expunge or seal a criminal record, it issues an order directing a number of different entities, including the prosecuting office and the Metropolitan Police Department (MPD), to “remove from their publicly available records all references that identify the defendant as having been arrested.”
 The entities are also required to certify back to the court within 90 days that they have complied with the court’s order.

+To find out if the FBI has a criminal record in its database pertaining to you, you need to file an Identity History Summary Check.
 Customer service for the FBI records office can be reached at 304-625-5590.
 You can also visit their website here.